 The young pirate captain could almost feel the ship changing direction beneath his feet as he leaned forward onto the mast, watching on the dark horizon as stars began to show next to the much more obvious lights of a city or town.
 They should reach the place before the night was even half way finished.
 The black cat jumped up on the railing beside Crow and nuzzled into his shoulder, prompting the captain to scratch the cat behind the ear.

 Off in the direction they had been going previously, lightning lit the sky up and thunder roared.
 But by now, the Black Wing's ship was too far off to hear or see it.

 "Se-to!
 Hurry up with Batty's tuna, he's getting impatient!"
-The whining voice of a girl that was somewhere near the front of the building was easily heard the person who was in the kitchen in the back.
+The whining voice came from somewhere near the front of the store, definitely the voice of a girl, and was easily heard by the person who was in the kitchen in the back.

 This person was Seto, who sighed plaintively and stared at the tuna that was originally going to be his dinner that was now going to the spoiled, big eared cat that was sitting with it's owner towards the front of the shop.
 Why he was in this shop's kitchen sacrificing his dinner to a cat was actually a very interesting and somewhat pitiful story.

 The scrawny, maroon haired boy had arrived in the town of Garnet two months prior after the death of his grandfather, whose last wish was that Seto travel east.
 Honestly, Seto had no idea where in the east he was supposed to go or why he was going that way, but found it was easiest to stay going east by following the shoreline.
 The sea offered a familiar comfort that reminded him of the water front of his grandfather's house, though following the shore line meant he was going south east pretty often.
 He may not know his intentions for sending him east, but the old man he had come to know had told him to go east in his last written words.
 The boy was determined to follow them wherever they may lead.